 Suggested curricular flow through the major

-Coursework for the International Studies major includes six core courses; a foreign language requirement; four courses in the chosen concentration; and two capstone courses during the senior year.
-While carefully planning with an IS academic advisor is important for ensuring satisfactory completion of the major, the International Studies curriculum was designed to be flexible enough to permit students to spend a year abroad and offers considerable freedom in choosing the electives that satisfy students’ area of concentration.
+Coursework for the International Studies (IS) major includes six core courses; a foreign language requirement; four courses in the chosen concentration; and two capstone courses during the senior year.
+While careful planning with an IS academic advisor is important for ensuring satisfactory completion of the major, the IS curriculum was designed to be flexible enough to permit students to spend a year abroad and offers considerable freedom in choosing the electives that satisfy students’ area of concentration.

-There is no one preferred pathway through the major, although course prerequisites mean that certain courses must be taken before others.
 The guidelines below are written for entering students who know they want to major in International Studies.
 Students beginning the major requirements in their first year have considerable freedom to re-order the course sequence outlined below (being mindful of prerequisites) to suit their interests.
 Students who come to the major later can and do complete the major requirements in a shorter time period.
-Majors and prospective majors should discuss their options with an IS faculty advisor.

 INST/POSC 170 – International Relations